zahrafirouzian/AIXLocate/README.md

 ### FastAPI + Python

-Provides the API layer, analysis pipeline, and communication between the frontend, AI agents, and external services.
+Provides the API layer, analysis pipeline, and communication between the frontend, AI workflow, and external services.

 Technologies: